 Don't cut corners simply to win the job.
-The proposal is your chance to showcase your skills.
+The proposal is your chance to show-case your skills.
 Don't be shy about offering alternative methods and materials and revealing potential problems with the design.
 Design elements can look good on paper, but you know the real-world problems that builders solve every day.

 Basically, writing a detailed proposal helps you decide if a project is feasible and can be completed at fair profit.
 It also provides the client with reasonable expectations.
-Taking the time to estimate pays off

 You need a good estimate to bid even the most basic of jobs.
 A good construction proposal is no different.
 It also includes detailed task estimating.
-Of course, you want to note all the materials and labour needed for the project.
+Of course, you want to note all the materials and labor needed for the project.
 But there's more.